-Before you even write.
-Something to get all these great ideas down onto the page...
-That something is… a script treatment
+Before you even write that movie script, which we can help you with here, you need to get all these great ideas down onto the page...that something is… a script treatment for your film.

-But wait…what’s a script treatment, or film treatment (we’ll use those terms interchangeably)?
-And more importantly, how can you write one that helps seal the deal, or evens sells the movie?
+What’s a script treatment, screenplay treatment or film treatment (we’ll use those terms interchangeably)?
+And more importantly, how can you write one that helps seal the deal, or even sells the movie?

-In this post I'm not only going to show you how to write an amazing script treatment that will aid in the development process, but how that document can also be super useful to you when you sit down to write the screenplay itself.
+In this post, I'm not only going to show you how to write an amazing treatment that will aid in the development process, but how that treatment process can also be super useful to you when you sit down to write the screenplay itself.

-A film treatment, or script treatment, is a multi-page document written in prose, that tells the story that happens in your screenplay.
-It has action, sparse dialogue, and works as a roadmap for the reader, producer, and writer.
+It's a multi-page document written in prose, that tells the story that happens in your screenplay.
+It is a synopsis, with action, sparse dialogue, and works as a roadmap for the reader, producer, and writer.